DataFire/Integrations/integrations/generated/azure_sql_capabilities/README.md

 #### Input
 * input `object`
   * locationName **required** `string`: The location name whose capabilities are retrieved.
+  * include `string` (values: supportedEditions, supportedElasticPoolEditions, supportedManagedInstanceVersions): If specified, restricts the response to only include the selected item.
   * subscriptionId **required** `string`: The subscription ID that identifies an Azure subscription.
   * api-version **required** `string`: The API version to use for the request.